 The negotiation worked out well, and there was not so incredible much to say.
 The good part was, Audio Note accepted my role as negotiator, and my basic message was, let's part in piece, let's cut the financials here and now, and no bad reputation actions afterwards.
 That was a solid promise by each party, and it worked.
 A few weeks later we had it on paper and signed.
 Let me honor Audio Note here.
 Looking back to what happened before the divorce, I learned most details later.
 Learning all of that, made me realize they really were gentlemen to us, at that meeting in Brighton.
 They even payed our hotel.
-As we parted, Mrs. Mason spoke a few sentences to me under four eyes, about how she advised me to handle Alesa.
+When it was time to leave, Mrs. Mason took me apart, and told me under four eyes, how she advised me to handle Alesa.
 That was compressed wisdom, and I did it just like that.
 What a respectful way to treat us.
 In case Audio Note reads this: Thank you!